 When preparing to begin a professional career, your image on social media says a lot about who you are to potential employers.
 Don’t think they aren’t searching your name online.
 They are.
 Conduct an online search of yourself to learn what can be found out about you.
 Use different search engines and clear your caches and cookies before searching.

 - Guard your reputation.
 Create separate accounts for personal and professional contacts.

 - Use the same professional profile picture and cover photo on all platforms.

 - Update your bio on all platforms.

 - Monitor your privacy.
 Learn about the privacy settings on the various platforms you use and set them accordingly.
 Un-tag yourself if you show up in an inappropriate post from other people.

-- Check your language.
+- Check your language on your professional accounts.
 Use proper spelling and grammar.
 Edit your comments and posts before clicking ‘share.’

-- Create your own content.
+- Create your own content to show off your personality.
 Don’t just share or re-tweet others’ posts.
-Create your own engaging content.
+Not sure what to talk about?
 Post about topics that interest you.

 - Be yourself!